Daniel97er/MathBoxIT/README.md

 This test check if a ISBN-10 number is valid.
 Enter here the number without space or other signs.

 ### Euclidean algorithm
-This algorithm checks with modulo calculating wbich is the great commen divisior of two entered numbers.
+This algorithm checks with modulo calculating which is the great common divisior of two entered numbers.

 ### Extended Euclidean algorithm
 This algorithm calculate the great common divisior and reconstruct a linear combination with the two entered numbers Equalizer to the great common divisor.